Għar Għerduf catacombs: History

-The catacombs are dug into the local Globigerina Limestone, on the western slope of Lunzjata Valley.
-The probable first mention of the site belongs to the Maltese historian Giovanni Francesco Abela, who described the site as a cave which was one of the many cripte antiche de' sagri cimiteri, that is, crypts of ancient cemeteries.
+The catacombs are dug into the Globigerina Limestone, on the western slope of Lunzjata Valley.
+The probable first mention of the site was made by the Maltese historian Giovanni Francesco Abela, who described the site as a cave which was one of the many cripte antiche de' sagri cimiteri, that is, crypts of ancient cemeteries.

 The complex has suffered extensive damage, due to widespread quarrying during the nineteenth century, with Vassallo dating the mutilation to the 1870s.

-The site, however, had been in a poor state of conservation for centuries: The Gozitan historian Giovanni Pietro Francesco Agius de Soldanis already said the catacombs included only one passageway, the only one of many that remained by the mid-eighteenth century.
+The site, however, had been in a poor state of conservation for centuries: The Gozitan historian Giovanni Pietro Francesco Agius de Soldanis already said the catacombs included only one passageway, the only one of many that remained by the mid-18th century.

-Originally, the complex had a long corridor which extended for around 14 metres in an east-west direction.
+Originally, the complex had a long corridor which extended for around 14 metres in an east–west direction.
 A number of arcosolia are hewn into the walls.
 These vary in size, some having one trough-tomb, others having from three to five.
 Four of these tombs with headrests can still be identified.

 During Late Antiquity, Ghar Għerduf may have served as a burial ground serving the Roman settlement at Rabat.
 Għar Gerduf is the only late Roman and Byzantine catacomb in Gozo described by Prof. Mario Buhagiar in his archaeological survey of 1986, for which the exact whereabouts are known, and that is still visible.